-In 2016, we incurred a net use of cash from financing activities primarily due to a net reduction of debt outstanding and payment of distributions to TRC, offset by contributions from TRC and our general partner.
-With the contributions from TRC, we repurchased a portion of our senior notes through open market repurchases generally at a discount to par values and repaid a portion of the outstanding borrowings under the TRP Revolver.
+In 2016, we incurred a net use of cash from financing activities primarily due to a net reduction of debt outstanding and payment of dividends and distributions, partially offset by proceeds from our Series A Preferred and Warrants offering.
+With the proceeds from equity issuances we repurchased a portion of the Partnership's senior notes through open market repurchases generally at a discount to par value and repaid a portion of our senior secured credit facilities.